 Heat Stress Toolbox Talk

 Construction workers in the US are commonly exposed to hot outdoor temperatures.
-The combination of warm to hot weather and the intense labor put most construction workers at risk for Heat-Related Illness (HRI).
+The combination of warm to hot weather and the intense labor put most construction workers at risk for heat stress and heat-related illnesses (HRI).
 CDC information states 285 construction workers died from HRI between 1992 and 2016.
 Non-fatal occupational HRI is more common but still results in more trips to the ER than any other work-related injury.
-Let’s take a quick look into HRI and how to treat as well as prevent it.
+In this 5 minute safety talk on heat stress, we’ll take a quick look into heat stress, the different types of heat illnesses, as well as how to treat and prevent them.

 Heat cramps are debilitating painful muscle cramps that commonly happen when working in a hot environment or may start up to a couple of hours afterward.
 Sometimes the affected muscles are the ones being used the most like calves and hamstrings, hands, or lower back.